code-warrior/assignment-1--fundamentals-of-computing-1--cs-114--fall-2025/README.md

 ### Program 1

-For Program 1, you’ll be writing a program that creates a string based on temperature and random factors.
+For the first program, you’ll be writing a program that creates a string based on temperature and random factors.

 1. Your program should print your first and last initials in large block letters.
 Use each letter’s corresponding characters to form the letters.
 (See the **Example Output** section below.)
 2. Now, take input from the user in the form of a 5-character string, then save the string in reverse _without_ the first and last characters.
 In other words, trim the outside characters.
 For example, if the user enters `abewz`, your program would save `web`.